How Can I Get On Track for Retirement?

 Then, we have John, who is 35 years old and has not saved anything up to this point.
 But, John decides to get started now and saves $10,000 each year from age 35 until he retires.

 Let’s finally assume that both Mary and John retire at age 65 and both earn an annual rate of return of 7%.
-By age 65 Mary would have contributed $100,000 out of her pocket and her retirement account would be worth almost $2 Million (again, assuming a 7% annual return2).
+By age 65 Mary would have contributed $100,000 out of her pocket and her retirement account would be worth over $1.1 Million (again, assuming a 7% annual return2).

-Shockingly, John would have contributed $300,000 to his retirement account, and at 7% annual return, his portfolio would only be worth about $950,000 at age 65, less than half of Mary’s total retirement savings!
+Shockingly, John would have contributed $300,000 to his retirement account, and at 7% annual return, his portfolio would only be worth a little over $1 Million at age 65, even after contributing triple the amount that Mary did!

 How can this be?
 The answer is compound interest and time.